TobiasHagberg/hello-world/README.md

 # hello-world
 First repo
-Exiting times, like droping mentos into a jar of coke!
+Exiting times, like dropping mentos into a jar of coke!